 Acupressure is the therapeutic technique of applying pressure, by means of fingers or hands, in a specified way on designated points (acupoints) on the body.
 By applying pressure to one or more acupoints, practitioners correct imbalances by stimulating or easing energy flow.
 The acupoint most commonly investigated and accessible is P6, on the anterior surface of the forearm, approximately three finger widths from the wrist crease (Gralla et al., 1999).
 Acupressure devices deliver pressure that is considered passive.
 The Sea-Band device, a typical example of a commercial acupressure device, is a band that incorporates a plastic stud that exerts pressure on the P6 acupuncture point.
 The H7 acupressure point, at the wrist, has been used to treat insomnia.
-Acupressure has been examined for its effect on CINV, fatigue, pain and sleep disturbances.
+Acupressure has been examined for its effect on anxiety, CINV, depression, fatigue, pain and sleep disturbances.

 Gralla, R.J., Osoba, D., Kris, M.G., Kirkbride, P., Hesketh, P.J., Chinnery, L.W. . . .
 Pfister, D.G.
 (1999).
 Recommendations for the use of antiemetics: Evidence-based, clinical practice guidelines.
 Journal of Clinical Oncology, 17, 2971–2994.

 Effectiveness Not Established

 Bao, T., Ye, X., Skinner, J., Cao, B., Fisher, J., Nesbit, S., & Grossman, S.A.
 (2011).
 The analgesic effect of magnetic acupressure in cancer patients undergoing bone marrow aspiration and biopsy: A randomized, blinded, controlled trial.
 Journal of Pain and Symptom Management, 41(6), 995–1002.doi: 10.1016/j.jpainsymman.2010.08.012